vasilakisfil/Introspected-REST/README.md

 for client bootstraping.

 ### Overloading Link rel
+There is a tendency to overload Link rel for links unrelated to application format etc.
+We feel that this is a bad practice and definitely not the right location to add the Microtypes.
+Link rel should be used for very few specific things.

 ### Linksets
 Linksets is yet another work forwarded by Erik Wilde.
 The idea is...